 This flag was adopted in the 16th JVET meeting in Geneva meeting in 2019 (JVET-P0366).
 Its main motivation was to limit the types of NAL units for the decoder such that the decoder does not need specific implementation for all NAL unit types.
 However, at that point, it was not discussed on how low-level tools (ALF, LMCS and Scaling Lists) can be used in such a constraint.

 In this contribution, we propose allowing alternative signaling of these parameters.
-Namely, we propose signaling these parameters at slice level, as well as APS.
+Namely, we propose signaling these parameters at slice level, picture level, PPS or SPS level when APS signaling is not available.
 By doing so, decoders that do not implement APS NAL unit decoding can still employ ALF, LMCS and/or scaling lists.

-Proposal
+Proposal 1: Slice Level Signaling

 Instead of only signaling the parameters at APS level, the parameters are signaled at SH level.
+This is achieved by adding an SPS flag “sps_no_aps_signaling” that indicates that the signaling of ALF, LMCS and scaling list parameters is not performed at APS.
+Then, at slice header level, three other flags are defined such to indicate if alf_data(), lmcs_data or scaling_list_data() syntax structure is signaled.
+The corresponding text changes are: